rhysmoggs/ms4-morgan-and-co/README.md

 [View the live project here](https://morgan-and-co.herokuapp.com/).

 Morgan & Co is a family-run furniture retailer based in Wales, UK.
-The company specializes in sofas, chairs, tables and other home furnishings.
-For many ficticious years, the company has succesfully operated through word-of-mouth and profiting from a respected family reputation.
-Steady growth eventually lead Morgan & Co to becoming a leader in their industry - proudly displaying thier motto of <strong>"If it can fit through your front door, we'll sell it - if not, we'll take the door off - free of charge"</strong>.
-After a recent family intervention, the company has decided to take a leap of faith into the last century and launch their brand new website to further boost sales.
+The company specializes in sofas, chairs, tables, and other home furnishings.
+For many fictitious years, the company has successfully operated through word-of-mouth and profited from a respected family reputation.
+Steady growth eventually lead Morgan & Co to become a leader in their industry - proudly displaying their motto of <strong>"If it can fit through your front door, we'll sell it - if not, we'll take the door off - free of charge"</strong>.
+After a recent family intervention, the company has decided to take a leap of faith into the last century and launch its brand new website to further boost sales.

 # Table of Contents
 * [Website Concept](#website-concept)